avl/savefile/README.md

 support needs to be able to create TypeIds, and this is only possible for objects with 'static lifetime.

-## 0.17.0-beta.13

-Major improvements.
-Better diagnostics.
-Support for returning Box<Fn(..)>.

-## 0.17.0-beta.10

-Tentative support for fast serialization/deserialization of enums.
-May be buggy!

-## 0.17.0-beta.9

-Fixed bug where schema of slices was not serialized correctly.
-Introduced in 0.17, so only present in beta releases.

 ## 0.16.5